Skip to content

 Why do some keys not work in the browser?

-Certain system-level key combinations (like Ctrl+W, Alt+F4, or the Windows/Super key) are intercepted by the operating system before they reach the browser.
-The tool prevents most default browser shortcuts, but OS-level shortcuts cannot be overridden.
+System-level shortcuts like Ctrl+W (close tab), Alt+F4, Win/Super key, and Ctrl+T are intercepted by the OS or browser before reaching the page.
+The tester prevents most default browser shortcuts, but OS-level key intercepts cannot be overridden.

-No. All key detection happens entirely in your browser.
+No. All key detection runs entirely in your browser.
 No key presses, event data, or usage information is transmitted anywhere.
+The tool does not collect input.